JONSASSE/432-2018/projects/project2/PRESENTATIONS.md

 Monday 2018-05-07     | 15: Roberto Martinez (revision to come)
 --------------------: | :-------------------------------------------------------------------------------------------
-9:55 AM to 10:15 AM  | **The effect of multiple chronic conditions on key outcomes in hospitalized HIV-positive patients**
+9:55 AM to 10:15 AM  | **The effect of multiple chronic conditions on outcomes in hospitalized HIV+ patients**

 Monday 2018-05-07     | 16: Sneha Vakamudi
 --------------------: | :-------------------------------------------------------------------------------------------